Table of contents

 Keeping inventory at optimized levels helps you save money that might otherwise be locked up with deadstock inventory that is taking shelf or warehouse space and may later need to be liquidated.
 Multichannel inventory management can also help save money by allowing you to ship an item from a location closest to the customer, reducing transportation costs, which is key for retailers who offer free shipping.

-Square Future of Commerce data found that retailers are selling across an average of four sales channels, with 81% of retailers planning to expand the number of digital channels where they sell in an effort to keep up with customer preferences.
+In 2023, Square Future of Commerce data found that retailers were selling across an average of four sales channels, with 81% of retailers planning to expand the number of digital channels where they sell in an effort to keep up with customer preferences.
+In 2024, retailers are still focused on growing, but are finding new ways to manage their inventory as they do: 37% are using tools to automate their inventory management processes.

 Multichannel inventory systems can help you scale your business by making it easier to sell across more channels.
 By leveraging tools that automatically sync sales and inventory across channels, retailers have more room to expand to new platforms and reach new customers with an omnichannel commerce strategy.